Joyce Quin: Life peer

 In April 2006, it was announced that Quin had been nominated for a life peerage by the Labour Party.
 On 30 May, she was created Baroness Quin, of Gateshead in the County of Tyne and Wear.
 Quin was appointed a shadow Department for Environment, Food and Rural Affairs minister by Harriet Harman in May 2010, and was retained in that role by Ed Miliband after his election as Leader of the Labour Party.
 She stood down from this position in July 2011.

 In November 2007, Baroness Quin was appointed Chair of the Franco-British Council (British Section).
-In 2010 she was awarded "Officier de la Légion d'Honneur" by the French Government.

 She was interviewed in 2014 as part of The History of Parliament's oral history project.